-The AMS must perceive the three-color light sequence and report to the TD Network, as outlined in Appendix C (see Scan the Code Task Description).
+The AMS must perceive the three-color light sequence and report correctly via the TD Network using the protocol outlined in Appendix C and on the Judge's Display (see Scan the Code Task Description).

-2.6.6 Task 6 - Detect and Dock
+Task 6 - Detect and Dock

 The AMS must detect the designated color and dock within the corresponding bay.
-The color of the panel is determined by the Technical Director (see Detect and Dock Task Description).
+For this round, the correct color is determined by the Technical Director (see Detect and Dock Task Description) and will be announced daily.

-The AMS must identify the correct color and successfully 'fling' one (1) of the four (4) racquet balls in either of the holes in the panel.
+Task 7 - Find and Fling: The AMS must identify the correct color and successfully 'fling' one (1) of the four (4) racquet balls into either of the holes in the panel.
 The color of the panel is determined by the Technical Director (see Find and Fling Task Description).